 Working with evaluators: What do you need to know?

-This webinar discussed ways social service providers and evaluators can build successful evaluation partnerships for the benefit of children, families.
+This webinar brought together a panel of social service providers and evaluators to discuss how to build successful evaluation partnerships.

 Audio transcript (edited)

 DR MUIR: Hello, everyone and welcome to today's Webinar.
 Working with evaluators: what do you need to know?
 My name's Stewart Muir, I'm the Executive Manager of the Family Policy and Practice Research Program at the Australian Institute of Family Studies or AIFS for short, as we like to call it.
 I'd like to start today by acknowledging the traditional custodians of the land from which we're broadcasting.
 Each of the panellists is in a different location, so that's different placed people for each location.
 But in Melbourne where I am, the traditional custodians are the Wurundjeri people of the Kulin Nation and I'd like to pay my respects to their elders, past, present and emerging.
 And also extend that respect towards those Nation's people attending this webinar today.

 So today we've invited a panel to discuss, sometimes hard to navigate the process of initiating and conducting an evaluation and particularly working with them outside evaluator.
 Evaluating the work we do is becoming increasingly important within child and family services, it's becoming an increasingly part of practice.
 So today we're going to talk about how services can do this and specifically we're going to discuss what evaluators can help with.
 How to prepare for an evaluation and ways to partner with and collaborate with evaluators, to make sure that you get what you want out of an evaluation.